 21. Fujin Tree 353 Cafe

-Getting to this café is the first tough part; the second is to resist ordering everything off the menu.
+Getting to this café in Taipei is the first tough part; the second is to resist ordering everything off the menu.
 Opened by the 2014 Barista Champion of Taiwan, this café located in the far north of Taipei is popular among locals despite its far-flung location, and for good reason.

 Savour a wide selection of beverages (espresso-based coffee, pourover coffee, Varlhona Chocolate beverages, tea, etc.), and don’t forget to order the Green Tea Roll Cake.
 Made using Morihan Kyoto Uji Matcha powder, which is known for its premium grade quality, this moist and airy dessert is sure to put Fujin Tree 353 Cafe on your to-visit list every time you are in Taipei.